Posted January 9th, 2019 by & filed under Art Therapy at SWC.

 I recently picked up the newly-released edition of Beautiful Boy, David Sheff’s powerful story of addiction and recovery within his own family.
 I was overwhelmed with the exquisite authenticity of Sheff’s description of family art therapy because I was the art therapist in the scene that he eloquently shared.
 His…

-Posted October 17th, 2017 by & filed under Top News, Art Therapy/Counseling at SWC, Featured.
+Posted October 17th, 2017 by & filed under Art Therapy at SWC, People of SWC.

 No matter where one lands in terms of politics in our country right now, the stress of what we see and hear in the news can melt one’s sense of hope and resiliency.